-Surname: Fo orename:
+Surname: Forename:

-Post applied for: Da ate:
+Post applied for: Date:

-NI Number: applicable
+NI Number: Teacher Ref No. If applicable

 Date of QTS: If applicable

-and we expect all staff to share this commitment.
-For this out, references will be sought, and successful candidates w other relevant checks with statutory bodies. t checks will be e car ried Do you have any unspent conditional cautions or convictions?
-No Yes Of you have any spent adult cautions (simple or conditional), or spent convictions, which are not 'protected' as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended)?
-No Do you have any criminal convictions or relevant service discipling received within the Armed Forces Justice System (e.g., through or Court Martial) where it would be considered an equivalent of and Wales?
-Summary Hearing Yes □ No □ Have you ever been barred from working with Children or ownking in Childcare? disqualified from Yes 🗆 📗 No 🗆 Are you subject to any sanctions in the EEA?
-Yes 🗆  I No 🗆 Teaching Posts Only: Are you or have you ever been prohibited from teaching or sanctioned by the GTCE?
-No N/A □ Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
-Yes No N/A If you have answered YES to any of the questions above p lease provide full det ails; Please complete and sign the declaration below: I declare that all the information I have provided in this disclosure is full and correct at the time of application and that I have not omitted anything that could be relevant to the appointment of someone who will work with children.
-I understand that the recruitment panel may be made aware of any relevant information that I have disclosed in order to discuss the matter(s) with me as part of the recruitment process and that, if my application is successful, a risk assessment of the disclosed information will be held securely on my personnel file.
-DECLARATION I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Fairfields Primary School and Nursery however failure to disclose may result in an offer of employment being withdrawn.
-Signed: Da te:
+Almond Hill Junior School is committed to safeguarding and promoting the welfare of children and we expect all staff to share this commitment.
+For this post, pre-employment checks will be carried out, references will be sought, and successful candidates will be subject to an enhanced DBS check and other relevant checks with statutory bodies.
+Do you have any unspent conditional cautions or convictions? ] No □ Do you have any spent adult cautions (simple or condition convictions, which are not 'protected' as defined by the Formula of the following of the second of Rehabilitation of Yes □ No □ Do you have any criminal convictions or relevant service direceived within the Armed Forces Justice System (e.g., throor Court Martial) where it would be considered an equivalent and Wales? ough Summary Hearing Yes □ No □ o 🗆 Have you ever been barred from working with Children working in Childcare? or disqualified from Yes □ No □ Are you subject to any sanctions in the EEA?
+Yes □ No □ Teaching Posts Only : Are you or have you ever been proor sanctioned by the GTCE? ohibited from teaching Yes □ No N/A □ Management Posts Only: Have you been prohibited from the management of an independent school (s128)?
+No N/A □ If you have answered YES to any of the questions about ve please provide full de tails; Please complete and sign the declaration below: I declare that all the information I have provided in this cand that I have not omitted anything that could be relewith children.
+I understand that the recruitment panel I have disclosed in order to discuss the matter(s) with rapplication is successful, a risk assessment of the depersonnel file. want to the appointment may be made aware of ar ne as part of the recruitm of somed ny relevan nent proce one wh t infor ess and no wi mati d tha II work on that t, if my DECLARATION I declare that the information provided on this form is correct.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at Almond Hill Junior School however failure to disclose may result in an offer of employment being withdrawn.
+Signed: Date:

-Appendix 3 - online search record (sample)
+Appendix 3 - online search record